animatlabs/animatlabs.github.io/_posts/2026-02-03-source-generators-csharp.md

 ## The Code: A Complete Playground Repo

-I’ve put all the samples for this post into a runnable playground solution:
+I’ve put all the samples into a runnable playground solution:

 **You can access the full sample code here:** [GitHub Repo](https://github.com/animat089/playground/tree/main/SourceGenerators){: .btn .btn--primary}